Healthy recipes using eggs, tips and hacks to use eggs

 I spent ages perfecting the perfect omelette and how to stop it from turning into scrambled eggs!
 For a 3-egg omelette use a frying pan that measures around 6 inches in diameter.

-Beat the eggs with about 3 tablespoons of water and season well in a jug.
+Beat the eggs with 3 tablespoons of water and season well in a jug.
 Spray the pan well with low-calorie cooking spray and place over medium heat until the pan is hot and the spray is no longer visible.

-Pour in the mixture then, after one minute, use a silicone spatula to drag in the edge of the mixture towards the middle at various points around the omelette allowing the liquid from the top to run into the gap made.
+Pour in the mixture, then, after one minute, use a silicone spatula to drag in the edge of the mixture towards the middle at various points around the omelette allowing the liquid from the top to run into the gap made.

-Stand for a minute then serve.
-The heat from the omelette will cook the part that was on top as it is now in the middle and you will have the perfect omelette!
+Stand for a minute, then serve.
+The heat from the omelette will cook the part that was on top as it is now in the middle, and you will have the perfect omelette!

 Perfect Fried Eggs

-For the perfect fried eggs use the freshest eggs you can as the yolk is less likely to split as the membrane of the yolk is stronger.
-To make it perfectly round you can use egg rings or an alternative if you don’t have egg rings is simply a ring of onion!
+For the perfect fried eggs, use the freshest eggs you can as the yolk is less likely to split as the membrane of the yolk is stronger.
+To make it perfectly round, you can use egg rings or an alternative if you don’t have egg rings is simply a ring of onion!

 Separating Eggs